-Thus, it becomes significantly important for developers to ensure continuous performance monitoring by adding third party SDKs such as log, crash report, etc. to determine the cause of failure.
+Thus, it becomes significantly important for developers to ensure continuous performance monitoring by adding third-party SDKs such as logs, crash reports, etc. to determine the cause of failure.

 Measuring and validating all parts of the code from start to delivery, including any changes that are applied in between, is extremely crucial.
 Feedback and ratings on the app store should be constantly monitored.
 It helps in addressing problems and paves the way for future improvements and changes.

 There are certain mobile DevOps challenges and their implementation may cost you time and money, but the DevOps model benefits are manifold and so are the returns.

 The goal of every company is to provide its customers with better services and products.
 DevOps creates higher quality apps for consumers through continuous automated testing.
 It enhances customer experience and satisfaction.